-- Field of Study: MPS Global Development - International Agriculture & Rural Development
+- Field and focus area of study: Global Development, International Agriculture and Rural Development

 - Hometown: Ogrodnickzi, Poland